Manakin Sabot, Virginia: History

-Prior to the arrival of European colonists, the area was settled by the Native American Monacan people, who constructed a village called Mowhemcho above the falls of the James River.
-It was the easternmost village of their confederacy as noted on a map of Virginia in 1612 by Capt.
+Before European colonists arrived, Native American Monacan people had cleared trees, farmed and constructed a village called Mowhemcho above the falls of the James River.
+It was the easternmost village of their confederacy, as noted on a map of Virginia in 1612 by Capt.
 John Smith.
-They were Siouan-speaking, like other tribes of the uplands.
+They were Siouan-speaking, like other tribes of the uplands west of the Tidewater region.

-However, by 1699, that village had been abandoned.
-In that year the English King William III granted 10,000 acres of land in Virginia from to the Marquis Olivier de la Muce, a French aristocrat and Huguenot who had been imprisoned in the Castle of Nantes on the Isle of Re before escaping to England some ten years earlier.
-Fellow Huguenots ultimately created the colony of Manakin on the banks of the James River in the cleared former location of the former native village.
+However, by 1699, that village had been abandoned for decades, possibly since Bacon's Rebellion.
+In that year the English King William III granted 10,000 acres of land in Virginia to the Marquis Olivier de la Muce, a French aristocrat and Huguenot who had been imprisoned in the Castle of Nantes on the Isle of Re before escaping to England some ten years earlier.
+Persecution of Huguenots and Waldensians had increased after French King Louis XIV revoked the Edict of Nantes in 1685 and his cousin Louis Amadeus, Duke of Savoy did similarly two years later.

-Thus by 1701 several hundred Protestant religious refugees emigrated to the Virginia colony via London based on the land promised from the British Crown.
-Four debarkations left Southampton for Virginia in the summer of 1699, with a total of more than 500 people.
-Names of three of the ships are known: Pierre and Anthony (Galley of London), Le Nasseau and Mary and Ann.
-Four Huguenot ministers travelled with the expedition: Reverends James Fontaine, Behjamin de Joux, Louis Latane and Claude Philip de Richebourg.
+Thus by 1701 several hundred Protestant religious refugees emigrated across the Atlantic Ocean based on the land promised from the British Crown.
+Four debarkations left Southampton for Virginia in the summer of 1699, with a total of more than 700 people.
+Names of three of the ships are known: Pierre and Anthony (a/k/a Galley of London), Le Nasseau and Mary and Ann.
+Four Huguenot ministers travelled with the expedition: Reverends James Fontaine, Benjamin de Joux, Louis Latane and Claude Philip de Richebourg.
 The names of two surgeons are also known: Doctors Chastaine and Paul Micou.
-While they had expected to be settled near existing settlements of Jamestown or in Lower Norfolk County (both in the Tidewater region), officials gave them land in areas 20 miles above the falls of the James River in the Piedmont then sparsely occupied by the Monacan.
-One French settlement in Powhatan County became known as Manakin Town (after the native tribe); two villages in Goochland were Manakin and Sabot.
+While the refugees had expected to be settled near existing settlements of Jamestown or in Lower Norfolk County (both in the already settled Tidewater region), following the suggestion of influential William Byrd II, officials gave them land in the sparsely populated area 20 miles above the falls of the James River in the Piedmont.
+One French settlement in Powhatan County became known as Manakin Town (after the native tribe that had evacuated circa 1676); two villages in Goochland were Manakin and Sabot.